-The average journey time between Brussels and Paris is 1 hour and 22 minutes and the fastest journey time is 1 hour and 22 minutes.
-On an average weekday, there are 23 trains per day travelling from Brussels to Paris.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Brussels and Paris is 3 hours and 40 minutes, with around 16 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.